DODOEX/web3-rpc-proxy/README.md

 ![architecture](docs/architecture.png)

 ## :speech_balloon: FAQs

-Why does the service choose an endpoint that is not in the configuration?
-When multiple independent services use different `endpoints.yaml` configurations and the same redis, this can happen if the client uses the cache parameter.
-It is recommended that independent services use separate configurations and redis.
-How does the service select endpoints?
-Endpoints are selected based on the `WEB3RPCPROXY_ETCD_ENDPOINTS_CONFIG_FILE` configuration combined with the endpoint status in the examination_results table.
+- How to select an endpoint?
+    > The endpoints are selected based on the nodes configured in WEB3RPCPROXY_ETCD_ENDPOINTS_CONFIG_FILE, and are chosen by sorting them according to their calculated scores.

-What is the configuration priority?
-Configuration priority is: `local < env < etcd < tenant configuration`
+- What is the configuration priority?
+    > The configuration priority is: local < env < etcd.

 <br>

 ## :busts_in_silhouette: Contribute